iceman2100/AlgorandProjects/ARCHITECTURE.md

 3. **Blockchain Layer**
    Algorand TestNet.
 Contains the STRM ARC-20 token and a simple PyTEAL-based application for demonstration.

-Users interact with the frontend.
-The frontend calls the backend for employee and claim information.
-The backend prepares transaction payloads, which the wallet signs and broadcasts on-chain.
+Users interact with the frontend.The frontend calls the backend for employee and claim information.The backend prepares transaction payloads, which the wallet signs and broadcasts on-chain.

 ---

 ## 2. Architecture Diagram

-Include your generated diagram here:

 <img width="1886" height="899" alt="image" src="https://github.com/user-attachments/assets/bb74c104-e22c-4090-9b94-9cce7898127f" />